-- 4. Now comes the important part of the program, from the standpoint of survival of the fittest.
+- 5) Now comes the important part of the program, from the standpoint of survival of the fittest.
 We need to give doves strategies for avoiding the hawks.
 Add an escape-hawks procedure for the doves and use it after the flock procedure in go.
 The escape-hawks procedure will be similar to the hunt procedure that you wrote for the hawks, except the doves will turn away form the nearest hawk within their danger-sensing-radius, rather than head towards it.
 I suggest you use the turn-away procedure that was written for the flocking part of the program.
 This procedure takes two arguments: new-heading and max-turn.
-For new-heading you would use the heading from the dove to the nearest visible hawk (turn-away ensures the dove turns away from this most dangerous of headings!), and max-turn would be an angle that represents the greatest angle they can turn in one time step you might call this angle escape-angle in a slider.
-The idea is that doves would try to turn away from the direction to the nearest hawk, but will only be able to turn a maximum of the escape-angle in any one step. - 5.
-As part of your escape-hawks procedure You will need to specify an boost-speed, which represents and increase above the normal speed of the doves.
+For new-heading you would use the heading from the dove to the nearest visible hawk (turnaway ensures the dove turns away from this most dangerous of headings!), and max-turn would be an angle that represents the greatest angle they can turn in one time step you might call this angle escape-angle in a slider.
+The idea is that doves would try to turn away from the direction to the nearest hawk, but will only be able to turn a maximum of the escapeangle in any one step. - 6) As part of your escape-hawks procedure.
+You will need to specify a boost-speed, which represents additional speed above the normal speed.
 (Note the normal movement of doves is specified at the bottom of the flock procedure where it says fd 1.
 Change this line to be fd normal-speed).
 We have now added several variables governing the motion of the doves: danger-sensing-radius, boost-speed, escape-angle, and normal-speed.
 Add sliders for these variables in your interface.
 Test your changes and try to choose suitable ranges for your parameter values.
 Use the existing parameter values as a guide.
-I'd suggest a normal-speed around 0.5 and an boost-speed between 0 and 1.
+I'd suggest a normal-speed around 0.5 and a boost-speed between 0 and 1.
 Note that the sum of normal-speed and boost-speed should be less than whatever you choose for the hawk's hunt-speed, otherwise the hawks really have little hope of catching any doves!
 Play around with the parameter values a bit.
 Try to find parameter values where the birds maintain flocking behavior while they attempt to evade the hawks.
-You should see interesting evasion maneuvers emerge. - 6.
-One final thing before allowing our doves to evolve.
+You should see interesting evasion maneuvers emerge. - 7) One final thing before allowing our doves to evolve.
 Change the interface to 25 by 25 and set the population number to 100.
 Also, when you create the doves, allow the doves to have any color except red (if the color is a shade of red make them white).
 Now run your program.
 You should notice that over time, the number of different colors diminishes until finally you are left with doves of just one color.
 Since clearly color is not a factor in the feeding habits of your hawks, and anyway all your doves have equal fitness, why is this happening?
 This is actually an example of a phenomenon known as genetic drift (or random drift).
 When two or more species have equal fitness, but compete for resources, all but one will eventually die out.
 This is because if one species by chance has the larger population they will on average be more likely to reproduce and hence will be more likely to increase their population.
 We should be mindful of this genetic drift phenomena when we are playing the survival of the fittest game that you will write next.
-If selection pressure is not strong enough genetic drift can be the predominant factor causing your parameters to change. - 7.
-This completes this week's lab save it as "lastname_firstname_week_6.nlogo and submit it in the MathOrigins DropBox.
-Next week you will implement a genome for the hawks and doves and conduct an experiment in evolution.
+If selection pressure is not strong enough genetic drift can be the predominant factor causing your parameters to change.